abalasa-amd/cvs/docs/reference/configuration-files/configure-config.rst

     ssh username@remote_host-ip

-4. If the username is also the same in both nodes, then just use the IP address:
+4. If the username is also the same in both nodes, then use the IP address:

    .. code:: bash